nobody-g/AMA-net/GETTING_STARTED.md

     DensePoseData/demo_data/demo_im.jpg
 ```

 DensePose should automatically download the model from the URL specified by the `--wts` argument.
 This tool will output visualizations of the detections in PDF format in the directory specified by `--output-dir`.
 Also, it will output two images `*_IUV.png` and `*_INDS.png` which consists of I,U, V channels and segmented instance indices respectively.
-Please see [`notebooks/DensePose-RCNN-Visualize-Results.ipynb`](notebooks/DensePose-RCNN-Visualize-Results.ipynb) for the visualizations of these outputs.

 ## Testing with Pretrained Models

 Make sure that you have downloaded the DensePose evaluation files as instructed in [`INSTALL.md`](INSTALL.md).
-This example shows how to run an end-to-end trained DensePose-RCNN model from the model zoo using a single GPU for inference.
+This example shows how to run an end-to-end trained AMA-net model from the model zoo using a single GPU for inference.
 As configured, this will run inference on all images in `coco_2014_minival` (which must be properly installed).

 ```
 python2 tools/test_net.py \